Butterfly Crush: Plot

 Moana and Eva are the song and dance duo "Butterfly Crush".
 During a performance at Circular Quay in Sydney, a riot engulfs their show.
 In the midst of the riot, Moana awakens, to discover that the performance and riot was just a virtual dream.
-She is in the building of the Dreamguides, a cult operating in the Kings Cross neighborhood of Sydney.
+She is in the building of the Dreamguides, a cult operating in the Kings Cross neighbourhood of Sydney.
 Eva has recently become involved with the Dreamguides.

 Moana and Eva plan to enter the "Australasian Song Awards" contest and become a big success.
 This plan starts to evaporate, as Eva slips further into the Dreamguides.
 She is under the influence of the cult's magnetic leader, Star, who tries to take control of the duo's management.

 Despite her distrust of the cult, Moana finds herself being drawn in by an attractive young cult member, Matt.
 He shows her how the virtual dreaming technology can combine with physical lovemaking to create a new experience of passion.

 Deceived and controlled by Star, Eva quits the duo.
-Moana realizes she must find a way to turn the tables on Star, if she wants to get Eva and Butterfly Crush back.
+Moana realises she must find a way to turn the tables on Star, if she wants to get Eva and Butterfly Crush back.
 She attempts to trap Star, but it backfires when Star succeeds in undermining her faith in herself.
 Moana is left badly shaken; she wanders around Sydney, lost and dazed.

 Moana and the duo's manager, Angel, force Star to allow Eva to perform with Moana at the Awards, and they win.
 Matt decides to leave the cult and escapes his cult minders to join the duo to celebrate the win.